-httpv://www.youtube.com/watch?v=f6WQgQZwzP8 In this tutorial, I will show you how to create a cool looking alien text in Photoshop.
-Hope this...read more →
+httpv://www.youtube.com/watch?v=2SuYd4A-Axk In this tutorial, I'll show you how to create a realistic black eye in Photoshop CS5.
+You could also...read more →

 With Facebook’s recent push of their new Timeline to all users, people are surely getting jiggy with it.
 By that I mean, utilizing their cover and profile photos in a whole new way.
 Take a look at MysteryGuitarMan’s timeline for example;

 As you can see, he’s holding mini Joe in his profile picture while his cover photo shows the rest of that image.
 If you look closely, you can even see mini Joe’s hat and part of Joe’s hand protruding from his profile image.
 What an awesome effect!

 - 25 Funny and Creative Facebook Timeline Covers